mperez68/mperez68/README.md

 ## What am I working on?

-### Untitled Tactical RPG
+### Wizard Fight

-##### Languages: **C#**
+##### Languages: **C#/GDSCript**
-##### Software/Technologies: **Unity**
+##### Software/Technologies: **Godot**

-This project is currently in pen/paper prototyping.
+[**Wizard Fight**](https://github.com/mperez68/WizardFight) started as a Unity project but has since been adapted to Godot Engine.
 The intention is to blend ARPG/TTRPG concepts of fast-paced gaming reliant on positioning and timing with a turn-based tactical playstyle.
 The short sell is for a "Fast-Paced Turn-Based Strategy CRPG", which may be a mouthful, but I believe strategy games can be more than something you play with one hand on the mouse and the other propping your head up on the desk.

 ## Where can you contact me?